-11.7 Power and Performance Technologies
+12.7 Power and Performance Technologies

-11.7.1 Intel[®] Smart Cache Technology
+12.7.1 Intel® Smart Cache Technology

-The Intel[®] Smart Cache Technology is a shared Last Level Cache (LLC).
+The Intel® Smart Cache Technology is a shared Last Level Cache (LLC).

-- The LLC is non-inclusive. - The LLC may also be referred to as a 3rd level cache. - The LLC is shared between all compute tile P/E-cores. - The LLC is not shared by the LP E-cores. - The 1st level caches are not shared between physical cores and each physical core has a separate set of caches. - The size of the LLC is SKU specific with a maximum of 3MB and is a 12-way associative cache.
+- The LLC is non-inclusive. - The LLC may also be referred to as a 3rd level cache. - The LLC is shared between all compute tile P/E cores as well as the Processor Graphics. - The LLC is not shared by the LP E-cores. - The 1st level caches are not shared between physical cores and each physical core has a separate set of caches. - The size of the LLC is SKU specific with a maximum of 3MB and is a 12-way associative cache.

-11.7.2 P-core, E-core, and LP E-core Level 1 and Level 2 Caches
+12.7.2 P-core, E-core, and LP E-core Level 1 and Level 2 Caches